 A kerosene heater may burn for over 6 hours.
 However, a high-powered kerosene heater that offers a robust 140,000 to 180,000 BTU heat output can heat an area of up to 4,200 square feet for ten to twelve hours on a full fuel tank.

-How High Should the Flame be on a Kerosene Heater?
+How High Should the Flame Be on a Kerosene Heater?

 How to Change a Wick in a Kerosene Heater?

-• Remove the wick from the wick assembly by folding the wick inside and pull out.
+- Remove the wick from the wick assembly by folding the wick inside and pull out.

-• Discard the condemned wick properly inside a plastic bag and throw it away
+- Discard the condemned wick properly inside a plastic bag and throw it away

-• Install the new wick and make sure the wick is fitted in properly
+- Install the new wick and make sure the wick is fitted in properly

-• Replace the wick assembly with the kerosene heater and make sure the assembly is fitted
+- Replace the wick assembly with the kerosene heater and make sure the assembly is fitted

-• Once the wick is fastened, reinstall the kerosene heater chamber and make sure it is screwed on tightly.
+- Once the wick is fastened, reinstall the kerosene heater chamber and make sure it is screwed on tightly.

 How Often Should You Change the Wick on a Kerosene Heater?

-How to Store Kerosene?
+How to Store Wicks?

 Do You Need Ventilation When Using a Kerosene Heater?

-Can You Leave a Kerosene Heater on all Night?
+Can You Leave a Kerosene Heater on All Night?

 No, leaving a kerosene heater all night may not be safe.
-This can be a safety hazard, and very wise to turn off the kerosene heater when not in use because there is a high chance of a fire outbreak.
+This can be a safety hazard, and it is very wise to turn off the kerosene heater when not in use because there is a high chance of a fire outbreak.
 The kerosene heater produces carbon monoxide, an odorless, colorless gas that can kill a person.
 Do not leave a kerosene heater on all night.

 Are Kerosene Fumes Flammable?